NadhiyaShafeeq/aadhaarcrypt/README.md

-# aadhaarcrypt
+# AadhaarCrypt

-AadhaarCrypt is an API which let users store Aadhaar information in more safe way
+AadhaarCrypt is an API which let users store Aadhaar information online and offline in a more safe way.